joel-chu/To1source_event/README.md

 * callback (function) it will receive the `params` that call
 * context (object|null) optional same as above

-$once allow you to bind one or more listener to the same event.
+`$once` allow you to bind one or more listener to the same event.
 But once this event fired (triggered) it will remove itself from the event store, and no longer available.
 This behavior is changed in V1.3.0.

-There is a potential problem with $once you can see below.
-It's no really a bug per se, but due to our own unique feature that can call event before even it existed (yeah, it's magic)
+There is a potential problem with `$once` you can see below.
+It's not really a bug per se, but due to our own unique feature that can call event before even it existed (yeah, it's magic)